abirislam/CS583_Project/README.md

 ### How To Run Program
 - To run this program simply hit run within Matlab, or use the commandline to run project.m
-- When prompted, enter the filename of the image you'd like to process with quotes, and including file extension
+- When prompted, enter the filename of the image you'd like to process with quotes, and including file extension like so: "test_image.jpg"
 - Two example images have been provided for you to test, namely test_image.jpg and test_image2.jpg

 ### Additional Features